 Clicking the dataset button will bring up a panel to select a new dataset.
 This panel is the same as the one on the home page of Thunor.
 Select a group from the available tabs at the top, then click a dataset name to select it.
 You can also search for a dataset by name using the search box.
 Click the X in the top right to close the panel without changing the dataset.

-Some plot types can compare between two datasets.
-To active this, click the switch next to Second Dataset to ON.
+To activate this feature, click the switch next to Dual Dataset Plot to ON.
 A second dataset button appears in the Plots section of the master toolbar, which can be clicked to change the active second dataset.
 Note that plot panels with two datasets loaded will have a different set of plot types available.
+This setting only affects new plot panels - already loaded plots are unchanged (you can sequentially load multiple plots from different datasets or dataset combinations).

-To turn off the second dataset, toggle the Second Dataset switch to OFF.
+To turn off this feature, toggle the Dual Dataset Plot switch to OFF.

 Add a plot